claykabongok/PhotoUploadFirebase/README.md

 # PhotoUploadFirebase

-PhotoUploadFirebase is an Android application that demostrate the  use of some of [Firebase](firebase.google.com) features such as authentication and [firebase Cloud Storage](https://firebase.google.com/docs/storage) .
-The application enable user to sign up or login and upload a picture to [firebase Cloud Storage](https://firebase.google.com/docs/storage)
+PhotoUploadFirebase is an Android application that demostrates the  use of some of [Firebase](firebase.google.com) features such as authentication and [firebase Cloud Storage](https://firebase.google.com/docs/storage) .
+The application enables user to sign up, login and upload a picture to [firebase Cloud Storage](https://firebase.google.com/docs/storage)

 ##  Concepts covered in this Application